When is the Regatta?

 How do I scratch my entry?

 Withdrawals must be received in writing to firstname.lastname@example.org.
 If you have an accepted sculling entry which you decide not to race, you must notify the Regatta by September 28.
 No sweep entry may contain a sculler who failed to give notice of their withdrawal by the deadline.
-Sweep entries which withdraw after September 28 shall not be eligible to compete in the particular Event-division in the following year.
+Sweep and sculling entries which withdraw after September 28 shall not be eligible to compete in the particular Event-division in the following year.